jaggroup.com UPDATE-FULL DATA DUMP Listed by stormous Ransomware Group

 Public reporting indicates the attackers exfiltrated a wide range of sensitive material during a ransomware incident.
 The dump contains complete Microsoft Dynamics GP databases, software license keys, financial reports, and system configuration details.
 Multiple compressed archives, including zBackups.zip and WeTransfer packages, along with SQL server connection data and an IM.mdb database file, were also published.

 Additional exposed information includes internal project management sheets such as Jag Project.xlsx, user listings, purchasing records, and sales import logs.
-The leak site posting confirms the material was taken from JAG Group’s systems, although the exact number of people whose personal or account data appears remains unknown.
+The leak site posting states the material was taken from JAG Group’s systems, although the exact number of people whose personal or account data appears remains unknown.
 Available reporting describes the passwords as stored in plain text rather than hashed, significantly raising the risk of immediate credential abuse.

 Why This Matters for You and Your Family